Piles or hemorrhoids are increases that develop in and around the anus.

 The symptoms can be alleviated in the following ways.
 However, they will not eliminate hemorrhoids:

-Topical creams and ointments: Over-the-counter (OTC) creams or suppositories containing hydrocortisone are available .
-There are also pads that contain witch hazel or an anesthetic agent that can be applied to the skin.
+Topical creams and ointments: Over-the-counter (OTC) creams or suppositories containing hydrocortisone are available.
+Some pads have witch hazel or an anesthetic agent that can be applied to the skin.

-Packages of ice and cold packs: applying these on the affected area can help with swelling.
+Packages of ice and cold packs: applying these to the affected area can help with swelling.

 A sitz bath with warm water: a toilet seat is placed over the toilet.
 Some pharmacies sell them and can relieve the burning or itching symptoms.